shadowezz/Productiv/docs/DeveloperGuide.md

 ### Switch Mode feature

+#### Implementation

+The switch mode feature allows users to switch to any of the modes of the application.
-Productiv can be in any one of these modes: dashboard, deliverable, meeting and contact mode.
+The application can be in any one of these modes: dashboard, deliverable, meeting and contact mode.
 Based on the current mode, user input is passed to the corresponding `LogicManager`, e.g. if the user is in deliverable mode, user input is passed to `LogicDeliverableManager`.

-#### Implementation
+Based on the current mode, the `Ui` updates with information related to that mode.

+The mode of the application be switched via CLI or mouse input.

+For CLI:
-The user input is handled and retrieved by the `MainWindow` and then passed to `LogicModeManager`.
+1. The user input is received by the `MainWindow` in the `Ui` component and passed to `LogicDispatcherManager`.
-`LogicModeManager` will call `ModeParser`, which will create a `SwitchCommandParser`.
-`ModeParser` calls on `SwitchCommandParser` to parse the arguments in the user input.
+`LogicDispatcherManager` is the 'gatekeeper' for the Logic component.
+1. `LogicDispatcherManager` will identify the user input as a `General` command and call `ModeParser`.
-`SwitchCommandParser` will parse the arguments and return a `SwitchCommand`.
+1. `ModeParser` will create a `SwitchCommandParser`. `SwitchCommandParser` will then parse the arguments in the user input to return a `SwitchCommand`.
-This `SwitchCommand` is passed back `LogicModeManager`.
+1. This `SwitchCommand` is passed back to `LogicDispatcherManager`.
-`LogicModeManager` will then call the execute method of `SwitchCommand` which returns a `CommandResult` containing the mode that the app should switch to.
+1. `LogicDispatcherManager` will then call the execute method of `SwitchCommand` which returns a `CommandResult` containing the mode that the application should switch to.
-This `CommandResult` is passed back `MainWindow`.
+1. This `CommandResult` is passed back to `MainWindow`.
-Then, `MainWindow` will then call the `getMode()` method of `CommandResult` to gets the new mode to switch to.
+1. Then, `MainWindow` will retrieve the new mode from the `CommandResult`.
-Based on the mode, `MainWindow` will update its own attribute `mode`.
+1. Based on the new mode, `MainWindow` will update its own attribute `mode`.
-`MainWindow` will then update the UI via `switchMode(mode)` to only show information related to the new mode.
+`MainWindow` will also update the UI to only show information related to the new mode.

 For the command, a `SwitchCommandParser` is implemented to parse the input into a mode.
 Invalid arguments (any argument other than `dv`, `db`, `m` and `c`) are also handled properly, with suitable error messages being displayed to the user.